-- You’re looking to reduce exposure by diversifying your reliance on a single carrier
+- You’re looking to reduce exposure by diversifying your carrier relationships and reliance on a single parcel carrier

-- Your business frequently ships to locations in the same city, county or state as your business AND you want a faster shipping option
+- Your business frequently ships packages to locations in the same city, county, or state as your business AND you want a faster delivery option

 - You need more flexibility in your shipping options

-- Your business or product(s) require same day shipping
+- Your business or product(s) require faster delivery or same day shipping service

-What If I Need Some Help Determining My Need For A Regional Carrier?
+What If I Need Some Help Determining My Need For A Regional Parcel Carrier?

 We’ve got your back.
 Just create a free Lojistic account and connect your UPS, FedEx and/or DHL accounts for an immediate analysis and overview of your shipping characteristics.
-Our platform will automatically distill your complex, dense historical shipping data into actionable insights and cost saving analytics.
-It’ll also help our shipping gurus determine if regional carriers make sense for you.
-Unlike others, the tactics and strategies we recommend to help you reduce shipping costs are based on your actual shipping data and your unique shipping profile - not guesswork.
+Our platform will automatically distill your complex, dense historical parcel shipping data into actionable insights and cost saving analytics.
+It’ll also help our shipping gurus determine if regional carriers, especially multiple carriers, make sense for you.
+Unlike others, the tactics and strategies we recommend to help you reduce shipping costs are based on your actual shipping data, shipping contracts, and your unique shipping profile - not guesswork.

 Regional Carrier Pros & Cons at a Glance

-There are a number of upsides with allocating a portion of your parcel volume with a regional carrier.
+There are a number of upsides to allocating a portion of your parcel volume to a regional parcel carrier.